MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/faq.md

 ## Does Azure Information Protection support on premises and hybrid scenarios?

 Azure Information Protection is a cloud-based solution.
-If you have an interest in hybrid scenarios, please contact the Information Protection team, by sending an email to askipteam@microsoft.com.
+If you have an interest in deploying Azure Information Protection for a hybrid scenario, please contact the Information Protection team, by sending an email to askipteam@microsoft.com.

 ## What client platforms and applications are supported by Azure Information Protection?